-This article provides information about support for postdated checks in Microsoft Dynamics 365 for Finance and Operations.
+This article provides information about support for postdated checks.
 Postdated checks are checks that are issued to make and receive payments on a future date.
 Therefore, the check can't be cashed until the specified date.

-Microsoft Dynamics 365 for Finance and Operations supports the full management cycle for postdated checks in both Accounts receivable and Accounts payable, as shown in the following table.
+Dynamics 365 Finance supports the full management cycle for postdated checks in both Accounts receivable and Accounts payable, as shown in the following table.

 |Set up postdated checks||You must set up a new payment method, and specify the payment routine for clearing accounts for issued checks, received checks, and withholding tax.|